ali-ehmed/water-intake-tracker-challenge/README.md

   > *"I used ChatGPT to help write the SQL aggregation logic, then refined it and tested edge cases manually."*

-We’re not testing how much you can memorize — we’re interested in **how you think**, **how you learn**, and **how you deliver** working solutions using modern tools.
+We're not testing how much you can memorize — we're interested in **how you think**, **how you learn**, and **how you deliver** working solutions using modern tools.

 ---

 ## ⏱ Estimated Time

 2–3 hours.
-Please don’t overthink.
-We’re not expecting perfection — just your best version of clean, working, testable code.
+Please don't overthink.
+We're not expecting perfection — just your best version of clean, working, testable code.

 ---

 ## Bonus (optional)

-* Show a “Well done!” message if 5+ of 7 days meet or exceed the goal
+* ✅ Show a "Well done!" message if 5+ of 7 days meet or exceed the goal
 * Use GitHub Actions to run backend unit tests
 * Add styling polish or animations for chart transitions